SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-code-inspection.md

 /registrar.properties
 ```

-If you have other `.gitignore` files in your project structure or additional files in your `.gitignore` file you can update your `gitignore` to match what we have here, which is ignoring generated `*.class` files and your `registrar.properties` secrets.
+If you have other `.gitignore` files in your project structure or additional files in your `.gitignore` file you can update your `gitignore` to match what we have here, which is ignoring generated `*.class` files in the `/bin/` directory and your `registrar.properties` secrets.

-Note that you should not include secrets in other files, like black box test plans!
+Note that you should not include secrets in other files, like system test plans!

 ### Using `properties` Files
 Let's walk through the code that works with `registrar.properties`.
 We maintain the name of the `properties` file as a constant of the class (`PROP_FILE`).
 The `RegistrationManager` constructor calls the `createRegistrar()` method which reads from the `registrar.properties` file using the `Properties` class from the Java API.
 The `Properties` class understands how to parse name-value pairs as stored in our `registrar.properties` file.
 We can then get the value associated with a name using the `Properties.getProperty(String name)` method call.